fbpx

 Loose tooth?
 Simple steps to save your smile

-A first loose tooth in a child can be endearing….but a loose tooth in an adult is a cause for worry, as well as potential pain.
+A first loose tooth in a child can be endearing…but a loose tooth in an adult is a cause for worry, as well as potential pain.
 Fortunately, treatment for loose teeth, especially effective tooth splinting by a qualified dentist, can help repair the damage- and in many cases even help the tooth tighten back up naturally.
 There’s hope for your permanent teeth, so keep reading to find out exactly what you need to do if you feel a loose tooth.

 What causes a loose tooth in adults?